 For more information and queries drop a line to email@example.com

-Similarly if your sex drive is weaker that it once was, your relationship maybe stronger than ever.
+Similarly, if your sex drive is weaker that it once was, your relationship may be stronger than ever.
 There is no magic number to define low sex drive.
 It varies from woman to woman.
-Causes for low sex drive are based on a complex interaction of many components affecting intimacy including physical well being, emotional well being, experiences, beliefs, life styles and current relationships.
-Alcohol and drugs, surgery, fatigue, menopause, pregnancy and breast feeding and then physiological causes such as anxiety, depression, physical appearance, low self esteem etc. are also causes of low sex drive.
+Causes for low sex drive are based on a complex interaction of many components affecting intimacy including physical wellbeing, emotional well being, experiences, beliefs, lifestyles and current relationships.
+Alcohol and drugs, surgery, fatigue, menopause, pregnancy and breast feeding, and physiological causes such as anxiety, depression, physical appearance, low selfesteem, etc. are also causes of low sex drive.

-There can be many reasons of this condition, such as hormonal imbalances, stress, drugs, sleep deprivation etc.
+There can be many reasons for this condition, such as hormonal imbalances, stress, drugs, sleep deprivation, etc.

 Testosterone levels are the most common root of libido issues in men.
 As the principle male sex hormone, testosterone maintains and drives your libido.
 When testosterone levels get too low, a man can lose much of his sex drive.
 Luckily, through testosterone hormone therapy, men can establish a more normal level, helping to reinstate their sex drive.